izuna385/Wikia-and-Wikipedia-EL-Dataset-Creator/README.md

-# Wikia-NER-and-EL-Dataset-Creator
+# Wikia/Wikipedia-NER-and-EL-Dataset-Creator
-* You can create datasets from Wikia that can be used for entity recognition and Entity Linking.
+* You can create datasets from Wikia/Wikipedia that can be used for entity recognition and Entity Linking.

 ## Dataset
 * Download [worldname]_pages_current.xml from wikia statistics page to './dataset/.